c-arthurs/QuArray/docs/DAB stain analysis.rst

    * White pixels will be measured as stain.

-   * This is a Low resolution version of the WSI.
+   * This is a low-resolution version of the WSI.

 #.
 Original whole image at a low resolution